 I am a scientist by background, having gained my first degree in Natural Sciences at Cambridge University, where one of the most fascinating parts of my degree was Neuroscience.
 I subsequently started working in the pharmaceutical industry, initially in the field of mental health, which I have been interested in ever since.
 I also completed a Masters of Business Administration (MBA) post-graduate degree and work part-time as a strategic marketing consultant in the biopharma industry, where I run my own consulting company.

-I started my own mindfulness journey in 2010, having been drawn to it by the growing scientific data for mindfulness and its effects on brain physiology and mental health.
-After spending a number of years developing my own practice on both the Mindful Based Living Course (MBCL) and Compassionate Based Living Course (CBLC), I also joined a Soto Zen buddhist group and more recently practice with and co-facilitate a meditation group which follows the teachings of Thich Nhat Hanh, the Vietnamese buddhist monk and peace activist.
+I started my own mindfulness journey around 15 years ago, having been drawn to it by the growing scientific data for mindfulness and its effects on brain physiology and mental health.
+After spending a number of years developing my own practice on both the Mindful Based Living Course (MBLC) and Compassionate Based Living Course (CBLC), I practiced regularly with a Soto Zen buddhist group and more recently have co-facilitated sessions with a meditation group that shares the teachings of Thich Nhat Hanh, the Vietnamese buddhist monk and peace activist.

 "Smile, Breathe, and Go Slowly" ~Thich Nhat Hanh